Skip to main content

 Individual results may vary.

-Patients were invited to share their treatment experience.
+Patients were invited to share their treatment experiences on Nurtec ODT.
+All content was accurate at the time of publication.

 Evaluated in 2 pivotal trials2,3